FrancescoSciab/ATM_Banking_Application/README.md

 #### PIN Masking Implementation

-The application implements secure PIN input masking with **cross-platform support**:
+The application implements secure PIN input masking with **cross-platform support** and **web compatibility**:

+**Recent Fix (November 10, 2025):**
+- ✅ **Render.com compatibility** - Fixed PIN masking that was not working on the deployed version
+- ✅ **Client-side masking** - Added JavaScript-based PIN masking for WebSocket environments
+- ✅ **Automatic detection** - Detects PIN prompts and enables masking mode dynamically

 **How it works:**
 - **Windows**: Uses `msvcrt.getch()` for character-by-character input
 - **Linux/Unix**: Uses `termios` and `tty` for raw terminal input
-- **WebSocket/Pseudo-terminals**: Falls back to standard input when terminal masking is unavailable
+- **WebSocket/Pseudo-terminals**: Uses client-side JavaScript masking when terminal masking is unavailable
+- **Web Browsers**: Detects PIN prompts and masks numeric input as asterisks (*)
-- Each digit displays as an asterisk (*) instead of the actual number (when masking is available)
+- Each digit displays as an asterisk (*) instead of the actual number
 - Backspace functionality allows secure corrections
-- PIN is never displayed in plain text during input (when masking is available)
+- PIN is never displayed in plain text during input
 - Automatically detects operating system and terminal capabilities
 - Graceful degradation for non-TTY environments (WebSocket, pipes, redirects)